 Improving the Health and Well-Being of Those Affected by HIV

-Cooper’s Early Intervention Program (EIP) is committed to improving the health and well-being of those infected with or affected by HIV in southern New Jersey through high-quality, compassionate medical care and support services, community education, and early detection regardless of ability to pay.
+Cooper’s Center for Comprehensive Health (formerly Early Intervention Program/EIP) is committed to improving the health and well-being of those infected with or affected by HIV in southern New Jersey through high-quality, compassionate medical care and support services, community education, and early detection regardless of ability to pay.

-The Cooper EIP welcomes a diverse population of patients for treatment of a wide variety of conditions.
+The Cooper Center for Comprehensive Health welcomes a diverse population of patients for treatment of a wide variety of conditions.
 If you are new to our program, a nurse navigator will help you become comfortable with the office and connect you with all the appropriate EIP service providers to meet your needs.
 We offer Primary Medical Care services for HIV-infected persons without health care insurance as well as women’s care (including yearly pap smears).
 Our phlebotomist is available Monday through Friday for blood work or other necessary laboratory tests needed for your next visit.
 If you need help taking your medicine, our staff will work with you on a weekly basis.
 All clinic services are available to our patients regardless of ability to pay.
+Please call 856.963.3715, Prompt 1 for additional information and needs.

 Medical Case Management

-Many patients receiving treatment at Cooper EIP may have a difficult time coping with their illness while still managing the responsibilities of everyday life.
+Many patients receiving treatment at Cooper's Center for Comprehensive Health may have a difficult time coping with their illness while still managing the responsibilities of everyday life.
 Our Medical Case Management staff is highly experienced and specializes in helping patients meet the challenges of daily life from arranging transportation, managing medications and scheduling both medical and dental appointments.
 Medical Case Management will even help manage the difficult details associated with insurance, social security, disability and housing.
+Please call 856.963.3715, Prompt 4 for additional information and needs.

 Behavioral Health Medicine

-The research staff at Cooper EIP is committed to helping patients with opportunities to enroll in research studies.
+The research staff at the Cooper Center for Comprehensive Health is committed to helping patients with opportunities to enroll in research studies.
 Research opportunities are available for persons receiving medical care from our infectious disease specialists and advance practice nurses.
-For further information on available research studies, please contact our research staff at 856.963.3715.
+For further information on available research studies, please contact our research staff at 856.968.8651.

 Screening, Identification, Linkage to Care (SILC) Services

-Cooper EIP Screening, Identification, Linkage to Care (SILC) services include HIV prevention counseling and testing, clinical navigation and health education workshops.
+Cooper's Center for Comprehensive Health has Screening, Identification, Linkage to Care (SILC) services that include HIV prevention counseling and testing, clinical navigation, and health education workshops.
 Our certified HIV counselors perform counseling and HIV testing at the clinic and in the community.
-EIP staff work with a network of community agencies to promote health education and to provide information about available community resources to help people access health care and other support services.
+Center for Comprehensive Health staff work with a network of community agencies to promote health education and to provide information about available community resources to help people access health care and other support services.
 Our clinical navigators assist the HIV infected person, newly diagnosed or lost to care, with obtaining medical care appointments the same day or the next clinic day.
 They will also perform HIV tests for friends and family members.
+Please call 856.968.7375 for more information.

 Health Self-Management Program